Baleària Caribbean's Jaume II catamaran in Fort Lauderdale, the ferry used on the Freeport route Photo: HSC Jaume II / CC BY-SA 4.0 via Wikimedia

 • Fortune Beach

 Shore fishing that actually produces!
 Early morning and late afternoon, the jacks and snapper come in close.
-Free, easy access, and there's a bar 50 yards away.
+Free, easy access, and there are beach bars within walking distance for a post-fishing rinse.
 Win-win-win.

 • High Rock (East End)